 Copyright owners can choose to license their rights in copyright material.
 A licence will allow someone else to reproduce, publish, perform, communicate or adapt the material, typically under certain conditions.
 The Copyright Act does not compel a copyright owner to license their rights.

-Typically, licenses are either:
+Typically, licences are either:

 The copyright owner can give someone a licence to use a work.
 These come in a variety of forms.